MDSD-Tools/Maven-Build-Parents/README.md

 ## Update site / JavaDoc
 To define an update site, you have to create a POM with packaging type `eclipse-repository` and place a `category.xml` besides it.
 You can edit this file using the default Eclipse editors.
 The resulting update site will be placed in `target/repository`.
 The JavaDoc files will be placed in a `javadoc` folder inside the repository.

+## Automated MWE2 Execution
+As part of our continuous effort to improve the separation between generated code and custom implementations we provide support to automatically execute MWE2-based workflows during project builds.
+Per project, you can specify a workflow to be executed during Maven's generate-sources phase and thereby before code compilation.
+The workflow needs to be saved as `workflow/generate.mwe2` in order to trigger the automated execution.
+Similarly, by providing a `workflow/clean.mwe2` workflow you can extend Maven's clean phase with custom logic to remove generated source code.

+The workflows are expected to accept a parameter `workspaceRoot` which will be provided with the outermost project root.
+The parameter should be passed as `platformUri` to `StandaloneSetup` bean of your workflow.
+Make sure to set `scanClassPath=true` to enable the workflow to create proper `platform:/resource/{project name}` URI mappings for your eclipse projects.